 In November of 2018, one of Dr. Pamela Sharp’s patient came in with very high blood pressure.
 As part of her treatment, DR. Sharp had asked her to monitor daily her blood pressure at home, but unfortunately this was not happening.
 Her patient explained she had difficulty monitoring her blood pressure because she could not afford to buy a blood pressure machine and was not able to come to Sunset Health because of transportation issues.
 Understanding that her patient’s health was at risk, Dr. Sharp took it upon herself and bought a blood pressure machine for her patient.

 This is just one of many stories that illustrates how our providers are willing to go above and beyond their immediate responsibilities to give our patients the quality of care they deserve.

 Prepared to Care

-Working in a health center can be challenging and rewarding at the same time.
-Medical emergencies can happen at any moment.
-But with the help of a well prepared and properly trained staff, patients who are in danger can be treated quickly and effectively.
+Working in a health care environment can be challenging and rewarding at the same time.
+Medical emergencies can happen at any time, but with the help of a well prepared and properly trained staff patients who are in danger can be treated quickly and effectively.

-One particular day, I was walking toward the clinic entrance when I saw a women suddenly fall to the ground.
-I immediately ran toward her to help.
-But by the time I arrived, the nursing staff and two medical providers were already attending to her.
-Thanks to the responsive front desk staff, an emergency code was called and we were able to provide the woman with the treatment she needed.
-She was soon able to go home without any further issues.
-Our staff was thankful that we were there when she needed us.
+One day, I was walking towards the entrance of Sunset Health when I saw a woman collapse to the ground.
+I immediately ran towards to her to offer my help, but by the time I got to her our nursing staff and two medical providers were already providing her with medical assistance.
+Thanks to the great response our front desk possesses; an emergency code was called, and we were able to provide our patient with excellent medical treatment.
+Sunset Health ‘s staff was able to act quick and effectively, our patient was able to return home safely.